Frostburg, MD-

 I don't know what possessed me to look up my Air Force friend Chuck Gover online several minutes ago.
 But instead of him, I saw several posts about his father who died in 2020 at the age of 97.
 Of course, in the third line of his father's obituary which I copied above, I learned that my friend, Chuck, had predeceased his father.

 We last spoke after I had moved to the condo on Franklin St. in Denver.
-The times to call him were not easy--this was before cell phones.
+The times to call him were not easy--this was well before cell phones.
 We stopped keeping in touch and lost all contact.
-Now I know that he died several years ago, and his father outlived him and his mother.
-Now I have yet another friend from my past whom I have known who has died:
+Now I know that he had died several years ago, and that his father outlived him and his mother.
+I have yet another friend from my past whom I have known who has died:

 James Patrick Mulaney